vaniseth/MUIDSI-Hackathon-2026/README.md

 ---

-*TigerTrail— Built for the University of Missouri.
+*TigerTown — Built by Vani and Pari for the University of Missouri.
 Powered by satellite data, road network geometry, and peer-reviewed environmental design research.*